meanmodemoda/msdv-data-structures/week03/week03_README.md

 **Step 4 :  Write the `addressUpdate` array into a JSON file**

+A stringified [JSON file](https://github.com/meanmodemoda/msdv-data-structures/blob/master/data/aa-m10-address-coordinates.json) was saved.
+I also created a [prettified version](https://github.com/meanmodemoda/msdv-data-structures/blob/master/data/jsonprettified.json) for eash reference.

 ### Reflections

 1. I noticed the coordinates' digits/decimal points were truncated in the API query return.
 (Aaron: JavaScript sometimes tries to format when it can but there is a way to turn it off.)
 2. Try to put `.env` in the root directory.
-You can put a separate file in a sub-category in `gitignore`?
+Can you put a separate file in a sub-directory in `gitignore`?
 3. The reason why the output array's object keys have quotation marks is the file is stringified and not real JSON.
 Once it's JASON.parsed, the quotation marks will not appear.
 4. I played around with creating an `object constructor` but later on deemed it was not necessary.
 But when will it be neccessary?
 (Save this question for later)